Debangliu123/Speech-Conv-Mamba/README.md

 Speech Conv-Mamba (*Our model will be uploaded after the final review)

 ### 3. Training
--  1.Training pipeline in asteroid
+- Training pipeline in asteroid

 For example, training SuDORMRFNet:
 ```bash